Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-btvWr5Xtdyo.md

 >
 > [Music]
 >
-> true we go again ,
+> true we go again,